pingcap/docs-cn/hardware-and-software-requirements.md

 ## Web browser requirements

 TiDB relies on [Grafana](https://grafana.com/) to provide visualization of database metrics.
-A recent version of Internet Explorer, Chrome or Firefox with Javascript enabled is sufficient.
+A recent version of Microsoft Edge, Safari, Chrome or Firefox with Javascript enabled is sufficient.